openLRSng/openLRSngWiki/README.md

 OpenLRSng Wiki
 --------------

 This repository houses the openLRSng documentation.
-Please browse through the files to learn more.

-We welcome contributions to the documentation, which can be submitted by creating a local branch and a pull request.
+We welcome contributions, which can be submitted by creating a local branch and a pull request.

 Important Warnings!!!
 ---------------------